amaglamatedclyde/RepData_PeerAssessment1/README.md

 ## Data

-The data for this assignment was downloaded from the course web site:
+The dataset for this assignment was downloaded from the course web site:

 * Dataset: [Activity monitoring data](https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip) [52K]